Sustainable Nanotechnology School - second edition

-The Fourth Nanosafety Annual School is especially designed for personnel from research and academic institutions as well as from Industry, governmental agencies and hospital departments.
-The School is aimed at senior researchers, young scientists, PhD students and in fact anyone dealing with nanosciences, nanotechnologies, nanosafety and epidemiology.
+The 2nd Sustainable Nanotechnology School is especially designed for personnel from research and academic institutions as well as from industry, governmental agencies and hospital departments.
+The School is aimed at senior researchers, young scientists, PhD students and in fact anyone dealing with nanosciences, nanotechnologies and risk assessment of nanotechnology.

 - Antonio Marcomini, University Ca' Foscari (Venice, Italy)

 - Lang Tran, Institute for Occupational Health (Edinburgh, UK)

 - Giovanni Libralato, University Ca’ Foscari (Venice, Italy)

 - Judith Friesl, The REACH Centre (Lancaster, UK)